CircleCI-Public/multi_org_usage_report/README.md

    pip install -r requirements.txt
    ```

-3. Create a `.env` file in the root directory with the following variables:
+3. update the `.env` file in the root directory with the following variables:
    ```
    CIRCLE_TOKEN=your-circle-ci-token
    PRIMARY_ORG_ID=your-primary-org-id